Johnny Carson: Retirement

 Carson retired from show business on May 22, 1992, at age 66, when he stepped down as host of The Tonight Show.
 His farewell was a major media event, often emotional for Carson, his colleagues, and the audiences, and stretched over several nights.
 In tribute to Carson and his enormous influence, several networks that had late-night variety talk shows "went dark" for the entire hour he did the last show.

-After 13 tries, The Tonight Show finally won the Emmy for Outstanding Variety, Music or Comedy Series later that year, buoyed by the penultimate broadcast, which featured Johnny's final two guests, Robin Williams and Bette Midler.
+After 13 tries, The Tonight Show won the Emmy for Outstanding Variety, Music or Comedy Series later that year, buoyed by the penultimate broadcast, which featured Johnny's final two guests, Robin Williams and Bette Midler.

 NBC gave the role of host to the show's then-current permanent guest host, Jay Leno.
 Leno and David Letterman were soon competing on separate networks.